zourtney/lightcontrol/README.md

 REST API
 --------

-**outlets**
+**switches**

-- `GET /outlets/` returns info about all server-managed GPIO pins and their current `value`s.
+- `GET /api/switches/` returns info about all server-managed GPIO pins and their current `value`s.
-- `PUT /outlets/` updates info about multiple server-managed GPIO pins.
+- `PUT /api/switches/` updates info about multiple server-managed GPIO pins.
 Useful for batch operations.
-All fields except `id` are changeable.
+All fields except `name` are changeable.
-- `GET /outlets/[id]` returns info about a single server-managed GPIO pin. `id` is that which is defined by the `id` field in *settings.json*.
+- `GET /api/switches/[name]` returns info about a single server-managed GPIO pin. `name` is that which is defined by the `name` field in *settings.json*.
-- `PUT /outlets/[id]` updates info about a single server-managed GPIO pin.
-All fields except `id` are changeable.
+- `PUT /api/switches/[name]` updates info about a single server-managed GPIO pin.
+All fields except `name` are changeable.

 Data will be formatted just like the pin definitions in *settings.json*.

 **schedules**

-- `GET /schedules/` returns a list of all server-managed cron schedules.
+- `GET /api/schedules/` returns a list of all server-managed cron schedules.
-- `POST /schedules/` creates a new server-managed cron schedule.
+- `POST /api/schedules/` creates a new server-managed cron schedule.
-- `GET /schedules/[name]` returns a single server-managed cron schedule.
+- `GET /api/schedules/[name]` returns a single server-managed cron schedule.
-- `PUT /schedules/[name]` updates a single server-managed cron schedule.
+- `PUT /api/schedules/[name]` updates a single server-managed cron schedule.
-- `DELETE /schedules/[name]` deletes a single server-managed cron schedule.
+- `DELETE /api/schedules/[name]` deletes a single server-managed cron schedule.

 Data will be formatted like the following: